microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 The question is how close to that would be expect it to get in practice since it needs to optimize for many usage patterns, not just this one.
 Simple heuristics, like always inlining the type, and tending to inline small subtrees that always have the same shape (like the position) could work well here, though there is a balance between inlining small subtrees causing the size of nodes in the chunk to be larger, resulting in the top level sequence having more chunks.
 There are thus two extremes where this could go badly:
 1. Too much inlining, causing each node in the sequence to be in its own chunk.
-At least these chunks could be perfected for the upcoming children.
+At least these chunks could be prefetched for the upcoming children.
 2. Too little inlining: the information we need from the node is not available in the chunks that make up the sequence, thus for each node we have to fetch its chunk.
 When reading the content of that chunk, we could even have to fetch another chunk for the position if it also wasn't inlined (ex: lots of other data got inlined filling up the chunk)